 “Optimising one part of a system ALWAYS leads to sub-optimisation of the system as a whole.”

 Is burning through clients’ money whilst delivering little real value-for-money and few bottom line benefits (or even net dis-benefits) evil?

 Does this mean I think Agile Coaches are evil?
 Certainly not.
 As Gandhi said:

 They Know Not the Evil that They Do

 The saddest part in all this, for me, is that few Agile Coaches seem to be aware of these issues.
 Or, for those who are aware of them, they seem to regard them as inevitable, intractable, insoluble, or irrelevant.
-In their genuine keenness to help people, to spread the “Agile goodness”, they wrap themselves up up in the minutiae of daily coaching practise, and sooner or later become inure to the dysfunctions imposed by the wider system – dysfunctions outside their remit or influence.
+In their genuine keenness to help people, to spread the “Agile goodness”, they wrap themselves up in the minutiae of daily coaching practise, and sooner or later become inured to the dysfunctions imposed by the wider system – dysfunctions outside their remit or influence.

 As William Kingdon Clifford (1845-1879) said:

 “it is wrong always, everywhere, and for anyone, to believe anything upon insufficient evidence.”